taz1003/student-academic-performance-prediction-PP5/README.md

 In this project, I created a fictional user story.
 However, the predictive analytics conducted could be applied to a real project in the workplace.

+### About the dataset

-This document contains 649 rows (650 including the header) and represents student records from two Portuguese schools: Gabriel Pereira (GP) and Mousinho da Silveira (MS).
+This dataset contains 649 rows (650 including the header) and represents student records from two Portuguese schools: Gabriel Pereira (GP) and Mousinho da Silveira (MS).
+This data approaches the students' academic achievement in secondary education.
+The data attributes include student grades, demographic, social and school related features and it was collected by using school reports and questionnaires.

 This dataset contains student profiles, such as: